martinfantini/ModelTrains/README.md

 For control all the model trains mock-up, I use the [Rocrail](https://wiki.rocrail.net/doku.php?id=start).
 Because I do have the shema of the mock-up already dome.

-for the future, I can test it on JRI, because it seems more programaticlly.
+for the future, I can test it on [JMRI](https://www.jmri.org/), because it seems more programaticlly.